rust-lang/prev.rust-lang.org/faq.md

 ### Does Rust have copy constructors?

 Not exactly.
 Types which implement `Copy` will do a standard C-like "shallow copy" with no extra work (similar to "plain old data" in C++).
 It is impossible to implement `Copy` types that require custom copy behavior.
 Instead, in Rust "copy constructors" are created by implementing the `Clone` trait, and explicitly calling the `clone` method.
-Making user-defined copy operators explicit surfaces the underlying complexity, forcing the developer to opt-in to potentially expensive operations.
+Making user-defined copy operators explicit surfaces the underlying complexity, making it easier for the developer to identify potentially expensive operations.

 ### Does Rust have move constructors?